CareEdge Group

-CareEdge Group, formerly known as CARE Ratings, is an Indian credit rating agency that also offers research, analytics, risk management, and advisory services.
-It provides credit ratings services in sectors like manufacturing, infrastructure, financial services, and structured finance.
-It is headquartered in Mumbai, Maharashtra.
+CareEdge Group (formerly "Care Ratings") is an Indian credit rating agency headquartered in Mumbai, Maharashtra.
+In addition to credit ratings for manufacturing, infrastructure, financial services, and structured finance, the group provides research, analytics, risk management, and advisory services.

 History

 CareEdge Group was established in 1993 as Credit Analysis and Research Limited.

-It had its Initial Public Offering in December 2012.
+CareEdge was publicly listed on the Bombay Stock Exchange (BSE) and the National Stock Exchange of India (NSE) on December 26, 2012, following its initial public offering (IPO).

 The company established international subsidiaries in Mauritius in 2015, Nepal in 2017, and South Africa in 2023, to offer ratings and advisory services in those regions.

 Sovereign Ratings

 In 2024, CareEdge published its sovereign rating methodology to assess the creditworthiness of sovereign debt issuers globally.
 In 2024 the African Peer Review Mechanism and Care Ratings (Africa) signed a Memorandum of Understanding to collaborate in developing credit rating standards for Africa.

 In 2023, V. Anantha Nageswaran, Chief Economic Advisor to the Government of India, published a paper suggesting reforms to the methodologies used by global credit rating agencies, indicating potential bias against developing countries.
 In the paper, Nageswaran, along with his co-author, Rajiv Mishra stated that, the global ratings agencies risked "sowing suspicion about discriminatory intent".
 The paper went on to say that "developing countries have seen over 95% of all downgrades despite experiencing milder economic contractions than their advanced economy counterparts."